Guarantor loans are coming into the regulatory spotlight.

 Recent work we have done in this area showed that many guarantors are making at least 1 payment and the proportion of guarantors making these payments is growing.

-This article looks at the problems that guarantors face with these loans and why they should get additional regulatory protection to prevent many of these problems from occurring.
+This article looks at the problems that customers face with these loans and why they should get additional regulatory protection to prevent many of these problems from occurring.

-If you have a current problem with a guarantor loan, read one of these two practical articles:
+If you have a current problem with a guarantor loan, read one of these practical articles:

 Deception and/or pressure by the borrower